Read about common vision problems and about how the eye sees and your options for vision correction.

 Presbyopia (loss of reading vision)

 Over time, the eye’s lens gradually loses its elasticity and its ability to change shape to see close objects.
-Bifocals or reading glasses are the traditional prescription for remedying this presbyopic loss of accommodation, but recent technology makes it possible to exchange the inflexible lens for one designed to compensate for the changes in the eye and improve functional vision at all distances.
+Bifocals or reading glasses are the traditional prescriptions for remedying this presbyopic loss of accommodation, but recent technology makes it possible to exchange the inflexible lens for one designed to compensate for the changes in the eye and improve functional vision at all distances.

 Dry eye is a general term used to describe a group of conditions that result from a dry cornea.
 Symptoms of dry eye include redness and irritation.
 This condition can be caused by the normal aging process, medications, exposure to air pollution, or other environmental factors, and it sometimes appears in conjunction with other diseases.
 People who wear contact lenses are more likely to experience dry eye.